 Start small.
 Reddy recommends if you want to begin implementing AI into your business, choose something small to get started, like chatbots.
 They are great for customer service, and you can build from there.

 Rachel mentions that collaboration tools, like Slack, are great because you can keep up with what many people are doing at once.
 By meeting with your team regularly and engaging with them through social channels, you can keep up to date with many different aspects of your industry in a convenient manner.

 Since next-generation tech is what DAP does, Reddy mentions that it is part of the company’s work culture to stay up to date on these things.
 DAP is also part of a lot of Slack channels that focus on AI.

-On top of this, DAP has mandatory sessions per month for employees to go to in order to learn about the latest in tech, many of the employees and managers view webinars online to stay updated, and DAP also works with companies that are the front runners of the tech space, building things like AI products, so that there is a good environment for learning which is inherently part of the company as well.
+On top of this, DAP has mandatory sessions per month for employees to go to to learn about the latest in tech, many of the employees and managers view webinars online to stay updated, and DAP also works with companies that are the front runners of the tech space, building things like AI products, so that there is a good environment for learning which is inherently part of the company as well.